Gabronski/portfolio_optimization_course_MEF20/README.md

 Before running the code use setwd("/yourpath") in case you want work in the same directory.

 # main_attempt file:
-It is divided in 4 different approaches to the maximization problem:
+It is divided in 4 different approaches to the maximization of a bond portfolio problem, given a target duration:

 1) Function for the estimation of the present value and one for each sensitivity measures (duration and convexity).